 It had been so long since she'd allowed herself to feel.

 He was making love to her before she realized what she was doing.
 She gave herself up to it, began to let down the guards she had so carefully built.

 And that night, when she returned to the club, he followed her.
-Christine was already off in a corner with a young woman that had latched onto her the moment she walked in.
+Christine was already off in a corner with a young woman who'd latched onto her the moment she walked in.
 Christine was lost in the soft kisses, in the gentle hands, when she realized Spock was there.
 She looked over the girl's shoulders and saw him standing across the room.
 Again, he made no move to stop her.
 Just stood in mute, angry witness.
 Seeing him watching her added a bizarre form of pleasure to Christine's tryst.
 His anger made her feel alive, wanted in a way she never had in the past.